zp4rand0miz31/behave-pytest-benchmark/README.md

  - pytest-eucalyptus

 Disclaimer: the sole purpose of this repository is to keep track of our benchmark steps.
 Some points are probably not solved yet, and our analysis may be partial or wrong.
 We only intend to share our discoveries, that might help other to get an idea of each framework.

+Note: we quickly stopped studying `pytest-bdd` because it's too "pytest" centric and not enough "Gherkin" centric; however, this is a nice framework.

 ## What is important in a test framework ?